Meet the Founder

 International Space Law and Space Laws of the United States provides helpful practice tips for representing clients and doing business in today's commercial space industry, as well as important coverage of the essentials of Space Law.
 Each chapter explores a nuanced space law issue and concludes with review questions.
 Co-authored by Steve Mirmina, this book is valuable for students of Space Law as well as practitioners.

-Elgar Encyclopedia of Space Policy and Governance (authored one chapter)
+Elgar Encyclopedia of Space Policy and Governance (contributed one chapter)

 This Encyclopedia explores the dynamic fields of space policy and governance.
 Authored by over 50 scholars and practitioners from across the globe, it delves into the key concepts, governing bodies, and challenges involved in regulating the space sector.
 Mirmina authored chapter three on the Artemis Accords.